smarunkumar/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was taken as a part of AIML - Jan2024 EDA case study
-- References if any...
+- References:
-- This project was based on [this tutorial](https://www.example.com).
+- Plotly template refered from https://levelup.gitconnected.com/using-python-for-geographical-plotting-d9328fb8cfab

 ## Contact
-Created by [@smarunkumar] - feel free to contact me!
+Created by [@smarunkumar]/[@mansisharmapb] - feel free to contact me!

 <!-- Optional -->